Skip to content

 Creating an effective island hood installation involves a carefully orchestrated combination of factors working together.

+Your hood's CFM rating directly dictates the minimum duct size needed.
 Proper duct sizing ensures your hood can move air efficiently without creating unnecessary noise or strain on the system.

 Maximizing Island Hood Effectiveness

-• Size and power your island hood properly when you buy it.
+• Size and power your island hood properly when you buy it

 • Start ventilation before cooking to establish proper airflow patterns